Harvest Now, Decrypt Later

 A child hears the name of Krishna.

-At the time, much of this is not “understood” in the adult sense.
+At the time, much of this is not understood in the adult sense.

-It is simply stored.
+It is simply received.

 But storage is not failure.